 How RedSeal’s network modeling and risk scoring platform works.

 The primary input for your network model comes from configuration files RedSeal takes in from switches, routers, firewalls and load balancers.
 RedSeal integrates with your public cloud and private cloud managers to include all your network environments in the network model.
-And, RedSeal imports host and vulnerability data from vulnerability scanners and other sources.
+And, RedSeal cyber risk modeling imports host and vulnerability data from vulnerability scanners and other sources.

 This network modeling is done without agents, span ports or taps and without being in line with production traffic or consuming net flow data.

 With this information, RedSeal uses its patented algorithms to calculate an accurate model of your network and how data can move through it.
 You can liken this to the roads on a map.
 RedSeal can show you how (or if) data can move from any point to another with network modeling.

 Next, in network modeling, RedSeal overlays the host and endpoint information, along with identified vulnerabilities.
 This is like placing houses and buildings along the roads – with information about broken doors and windows.